-AI can now generate wireframes, personas, usability summaries, and entire design systems in minutes.
-McKinsey estimates generative AI reduces time spent on creative and design tasks by up to 70%, particularly during ideation.
-For UX designers with 20-plus years of experience watching tools like annotated PDF wireframes come and go, this is the first shift that genuinely threatens the production layer of the job.
-If your role is primarily about drawing buttons, aligning components, or translating briefs into screens, parts of that work are already automated.
+AI can now generate wireframes, personas, design systems, and usability summaries in minutes.
+McKinsey estimates generative AI reduces time on creative and design tasks by up to 70%, particularly during ideation.
+A 20-year UX veteran writing in Smashing Magazine confronts this directly: if your role is mostly producing artifacts, drawing buttons, and translating briefs into screens, parts of that work are already automated.
+The question is not whether this is happening.
+It is what remains when it does.

 [READ ORIGINAL →]